cliveontoast/GoMoPho/README.md

 ```

-If you press H you will see the instructions on how to provide arguments
+If you press A you will see the instructions on how to provide arguments

 ```
-Next time you run the application, you can follow the instructions below
+You may pass command line arguments to the application in the future.

 Please provide command line arguments as follows: